clairBuoyant/server/docs/README.md

 ## Development

-Run all [documented commands](../scripts/README.md) from the project's **root** folder.
+[Scripts](../scripts/README.md) are provided to support the development experience.
+For best results, please run these commands from the project's **root** folder.

-For example, once all system dependencies are installed you may run:
-`poetry run init` to complete the prerequisite setup.
+Contributing guidelines can be found [here](./CONTRIBUTING.md).

 ### System Dependencies